 "And Glory Shone Around: Early American Carols" performed by The Rose Ensemble directed by Jordan Sramek.
 This 2008 CD by an early music ensemble based in St. Paul, MN contains 24 tracks of various genres of early American Christmas music.
 Approximately seven pieces are from the shape-note tradition, and two tracks are by William Billings.
 Audio clips may be downloaded from a Rose Ensemble web page as well as from Amazon.com.

 "Cold Mountain: Music from the Miramax Motion Picture."
 The highly acclaimed 2003 motion picture "Cold Mountain", adapted from a book by the same name, is set during the Civil War in the South and includes the singing of two Sacred Harp songs by traditional Alabama singers at the Liberty Baptist Church on Sand Mountain in Henagar, Alabama.
 The songs are "I'm Going Home" and "Idumea" (the latter music accompanying a bloody battle scene).
 This is probably the first time that authentic Sacred Harp singing has appeared in a noteworthy Hollywood-produced movie and soundtrack.
 It was made possible by singer Tim Eriksen and members of the Ivey family of north Alabama.
 Along with the two Sacred Harp songs, the soundtrack includes several tracks of traditional 19th century music sung by Tim Eriksen and others, including a lovely unaccompanied solo "Lady Margret" (not in the film) by Sacred Harp singer Cassie Franklin of Henagar.
 The film soundtrack was produced by T. Bone Burnett.
-The CD recording is on the DMZ/Columbia/Sony Music/Soundtrax label as #CK86843 and is available in record stores and online outlets.
+The CD recording is on the DMZ/Columbia/Sony Music/Soundtrax label as #CK86843 and is available through online outlets.
 The two Sacred Harp songs can be downloaded on iTunes.

 Solo albums by singer Tim Eriksen.
 Exceptionally versatile singer Tim Eriksen initially became well known as both a rock musician in his band Cordelia's Dad and also a serious ballad/folk/Sacred Harp singer.
 BBC Radio states that he is "widely regarded as the best traditional American ballad singer of his generation."
 Currently based in Amherst, MA, he is an active concertizing and recording artist and singing-school teacher who has inspired numerous young people to explore the joys of singing early American music.
 He also researches and uncovers obscure and often unrecorded folksongs.
 There is an interesting interview of Mr. Eriksen on a UMN Web page.
 As a solo performer has been creating commercial CD recordings at an increasing rate.
 These are listed on his website.
 Some containing songs from the shape-note/Sacred Harp tradition are as follows: